CMFA: Advanced Concepts

 Clinical Management of the Fitness Athlete

-This 8 week online course is designed for physical therapists and chiropractors with an existing foundation in working with fitness athletes who want to take their treatment and coaching skills to the next level after taking Clinical Management of the Fitness Athlete - Essential Foundations.
+This 8 week online course is designed for physical therapists and chiropractors with an existing foundation in working with fitness athletes who want to take their treatment and coaching skills to the next level after taking Clinical Management of the Fitness Athlete - L1 Online.
 The fitness athlete is already committed to his or her own health and wellness but faces unique problems with lifestyle integration, training program development, and movement dysfunctions that impair performance.

 There are two primary objective of this course: First is to dive deep into the performance, coaching, and troubleshooting of the more advanced and complex movements found in the programs of fitness athletes.
 Examples of such advanced movements would include but will not be limited to: hollow body, kipping, pull ups, muscle ups, and hand stand progressions.